lisa-chen-58/sage-frame-portfolio/README.md

 Since this is a template repository, users create independent copies.
 If you'd like to contribute, consider forking instead of using the template.

 ## 📜 License
-This template is free to use and modify.
-If you make improvements, consider sharing them with the community!
+This project is licensed under the **MIT License** – you're free to use and modify it.
+If you improve the template, consider sharing your contributions with the community!

+## 📝 Issues & Feedback
+If you run into any issues using this template, feel free to open an issue on GitHub or suggest improvements!